data-tracks/DataTracks/README.md

 - **Flexibility**: Supports both structured and unstructured data in various data formats.
 - **Prototype System**: Currently in the prototype stage, providing a foundational system for further development.

-DataTracks is a prototype system, which provides easy creation and management of complex data streaming workloads for various degrees of structured and unstructured data.
+DataTracks is a prototype entgin, which provides easy creation and management of complex data streaming workloads for various degrees of structured and unstructured data.

 ## License